Live PD: Cancellation

 At the time of cancellation, Live PD was the most popular show on A&E. In the month following its cancellation, viewership on A&E was down 49%.

 On June 8, 2022, it was announced that a new program, On Patrol: Live, with a similar lineup of producers and hosts and a nearly identical format, would debut on the channel Reelz.
 The new program was universally described in media outlets as a revival or return of Live PD.
 On August 30, A&E Networks filed suit against Reelz and Big Fish, alleging that the new program violates A&E's intellectual property rights in the Live PD name and format.

 Associated programs

-A few other associated programs have aired, including:
+Live PD spawned various spin-offs on A&E, including: